 When you add a domain, you can select which columns display in the reporting for that domain.
 This allows you to create a cleaner, simpler look for your reports.
 For more information on setting up domains, check out our adding domains tutorial.

 Once you’ve added a domain, you will be taken to the form to add keywords.
-On that page, you can enter up to 25 keywords in the text box or use the “Bulk Upload” icon in the navigation on the left to upload up to 2500 keywords at a time.
+On that page, you can enter up to 510 keywords in the text box or use the “Bulk Upload” icon in the navigation on the left to upload your keywords (510 max).

 When you add keywords, it typically takes 30 minutes or less for ranking data to start showing but may take up to 24 hours for all keywords to be processed and populated.
 You can continue to add keywords and domains as needed and those will all be queued up for data.
 For more information on adding keywords, check out our adding keywords tutorial.